PRESS & PUBLICATIONS

 Alfredo Cramerotti is a writer, curator, editor and artist working across a variety of media such as TV, radio, publishing, Internet, media festivals, photography, writing and exhibition making.

-He directs MOSTYN, Wales’ leading contemporary art centre, and is curator of the Wales in Venice Pavilion at the 55th Venice Art Biennial in 2013.
-Alfredo also co-directs AGM Culture, roaming curatorial agency, and CPS Chamber of Public Secrets, media & art production unit (co-curator of Manifesta 8, the European Biennial of Contemporary Art, Region of Murcia, Spain, 2010; curator of the Maldives Pavilion at the 55th Venice Art Biennial in 2013).
+He directs MOSTYN, Wales’ leading contemporary art centre, and is Artistic Director of Sequences VII, the real-time biennial art festival in Reykjavik, Iceland (2015).
+He served as Co-curator of both the Wales in Venice Pavilion and the Maldives Pavilion at the 55th Venice Art Biennial in 2013, and of of Manifesta 8, the European Biennial of Contemporary Art, Region of Murcia, Spain, in 2010.
+Alfredo also co-directs AGM Culture, roaming curatorial agency, and CPS Chamber of Public Secrets, media & art production unit.

-He is Research Scholar at the European Centre for Photography Research, University of Wales, Newport; Visiting Lecturer in various European Universities among others NTU Nottingham Trent University, University of Westminster London, HEAD Geneva and DAI Dutch Arts Institute; Editor of the Critical Photography book series by Intellect Books.
+He is Research Scholar at the European Centre for Photography Research, University of Wales, Newport; Visiting Lecturer in various European Universities among others Dundee University, Goldsmiths (University of London), Università Cattolica MIlano, Glasgow School of Art, NTU Nottingham Trent University, University of Westminster London, HEAD Geneva, Sotherby's Insitute London and DAI Dutch Arts Institute; Editor of the Critical Photography book series by Intellect Books.

 His own publications include the book Aesthetic Journalism: How to inform without informing (2009) and Unmapping the City: Perspectives of Flatness (2010).